A festival to mark the 750th anniversary of the Battle of Lewes took place in May 2014.

 - a special issue of the Lewes Pound and the launch of Harvey’s 1264 ale.

 The Battle of Lewes Project involved more than 400 volunteers with diverse skills and interests and led to the formation of a research and steering group.
-Many of the group’s members represented organisations staged events for Battle of Lewes 750.
+Many of the group’s members represented organisations which staged events for Battle of Lewes 750.

 - Why celebrate the Battle of Lewes?